 What are the components of responsive design?

-In responsive design apps we have three major things to consider : size,orientation and device type and whenever each one of them changes, the app UI changes.
+In responsive design apps, we have three major things to consider: size, orientation, and device type and whenever any of them changes, the app UI changes.

 For example if you have a list of images in one column in portrait mode it should become two columns in landscape mode to show as much as possible to the user in one page and in this little example the UI depends on the orientation of the device in the next part we will discuss each component with examples.

 The main issue here is the hard-coded values for dimension and positions of your UI widgets.
-So to solve the problem just don’t use them, right ?
+So to solve the problem just don’t use them, right?
 Yes but that’s just to solve one part of the problem because in responsive UI you don’t just scale Widgets, sometimes you re-position them and other times you change them according to the available space.
-In this article i will give you some tips how to do that.
+In this article, I will give you some tips on how to do that.